 Also can use different options:

-1. –skip-broken: The --skip-broken option is used with the dnf update command to skip any packages that have unresolved dependencies or conflicts.
+command to skip any packages that have unresolved dependencies or conflicts.
 When enabled, DNF will exclude these problematic packages from the update process, allowing other packages to be updated successfully.
-This option is helpful when encountering issues with specific packages that prevent the entire update from completing.
+This option is helpful when encountering issues with specific packages that prevent the entire update from completing. - –best: The

-2. –best: The --best option instructs DNF to choose the best available package versions during the update process.
-By default, DNF selects the latest available version for installation or upgrade.
-However, with --best, DNF evaluates all available versions for each package and selects the one it considers the best based on factors like stability, security fixes, and package quality.
-This option ensures that the most suitable package versions are installed or upgraded on the system.
+, DNF evaluates all available versions for each package and selects the one it considers the best based on factors like stability, security fixes, and package quality.
+This option ensures that the most suitable package versions are installed or upgraded on the system. - –allowerasing: The

 To upgrade your Fedora system to the latest version, you can use the following command: